 Safety initiatives may include the purchase of approved ergonomic, safety and/or industrial hygiene equipment.
 While the intent is to support environmental improvements, improvements from other interventions may be considered if appropriate.
 Safety initiatives should address the root cause of the hazard and also seek to address the hazard by utilizing the hierarchy of controls model of hazard prevention and control.

-Read more about pilot projects that were funded in 2017 and 2018.
+Read more about pilot projects that we've funded.

 The following safety materials, supplies and equipment will not be considered for safety grant funding: